rebelsky/sams-assorted-musings-reflections/special-topics-2026Fa.md

 ---

+[1] Apparently she did.

-[1] Login required.
+[2] Login required.

-[2] If you are wondering about some of the "strange" timeslots, the faculty voted to update the timeslots this year to fit in another 2x80 (or 3x80) slot on MWF.
+[3] If you are wondering about some of the "strange" timeslots, the faculty voted to update the timeslots this year to fit in another 2x80 (or 3x80) slot on MWF.